bk/wmk-docs/content/mdcontentlist.md

 - `title`: A regular expression which will be applied to the page title.
 - `slug`: A regular expression which will be applied to the slug.
+- `id`: A string or list of strings (one of) which must match the page id exactly.
 - `url`: A regular expression which will be applied to the target URL.
 - `path`: A regular expression which will be applied to the path to the markdown source file (i.e. the `source_file_short` field).